Public image of Taylor Swift: Conspiracy theories

 Swift has been the subject of multiple conspiracy theories.
 One such theory that originated online in the 2010s claims that she is a clone of the American artist and former satanist Zeena LaVey, daughter of the founder of the Church of Satan, an allegation based on Swift's apparent physical similarity to LaVey.
 Swift's use of Gothic elements in some of her performances has drawn accusations of witchcraft from the right wing.

-A political conspiracy theory about Swift in the U.S., shared by some Republican and conservative thinkers, is that she is a "Pentagon psy-op" employed by the Democrat-led U.S. federal government to control public opinion.
+A political conspiracy theory about Swift in the U.S. shared by some conservative influencers is that she is a "Pentagon psy-op" employed by the Democrat-led U.S. federal government to control public opinion.
 Prior to her open support of Democratic candidates in 2018, some alt-right internet users theorized that Swift was a neo-Nazi "Aryan princess" with a white supremacist agenda.
 However, Swift has criticized racism and white supremacy.
-In 2025, Swift was criticized on social media for allegedly promoting "tradwife propaganda" with her tweflth studio album, The Life of a Showgirl.

-A small faction of Swift's own fans, called Gaylors, have purported claims that Swift is romantically involved with other women but closeted due to societal expectations, based on their interpretations of her music, lyrics and aesthetics.
+Social media users called Gaylors have purported claims that Swift is a closeted lesbian or bisexual, based on their interpretations of her music, lyrics and aesthetics.
 Journalists have largely dismissed it as a baseless, parasocial conspiracy theory, infringing on her private life.
+Other leftist social media users have criticized Swift for allegedly promoting "tradwife propaganda" with her twelfth studio album, The Life of a Showgirl (2025), and her relationship with the American football player Travis Kelce, citing lyrics about "settling down" and having children in the song "Wish List"; some even claimed that Swift and Kelce are MAGA.
+On the other hand, Republican users dubbed the couple a fabricated leftist stunt and conspiracy to rig the government and the National Football League (NFL), designed to boost voter enthusiasm and secure major political endorsement.
+Journalists have dismissed these online discourses of various political sections as irrational, rooted in a perceived bad faith.
+Behavioral intelligence platform GUDEA reported that such allegations are driven by a network of bot-like social media accounts, finding a significant overlap between these accounts with those that attacked Swift's friend Blake Lively amidst her litigation against Justin Baldoni.

-Sex
+Womanhood

 A wax figure of Swift at Madame Tussauds Sydney; she is a popular inspiration for upcoming artists, especially for women in music.

 Swift, who identifies as pro-choice, is a feminist figure in the media.
 Her career has been studied to understand its feminist aspects.
 She has criticized the way media depicts women; for example, in an appearance on the show Tout le monde en parle, Swift stated she "couldn't stand the way media portrays young women as rivals rather than allies."
 She has regularly donated to various feminist causes and women's empowerment programs.
 According to a 2023 survey by Morning Consult, 52% of Swift's U.S. fans are women, while 48% are men.